wtforms/flask-wtf/docs/quickstart.rst

 load automatically.
 And the convience ``validate_on_submit`` will check if it is a POST request and if it is valid.

-Heading over to :doc:`forms` to learn more skills.
+Heading over to :doc:`form` to learn more skills.